jxmaster/Topographic-drag/README.md

 and

 Xie, J., Zhang, M., Zeng, Q., Xie, Z., Liu, H., Chai, Z., et al. (2021).
 Implementation of an orographic drag scheme considering orographic anisotropy in all flow directions in the earth system model CAS-ESM 2.0.
-Journal of Advances in Modeling Earth Systems, 13, e2021MS002585. https://doi.org/10.1029/2021MS002585
+Journal of Advances in Modeling Earth Systems, 13, e2021MS002585. https://doi.org/10.1029/2021MS002585.

+Related data can be downloaded at https://doi.org/10.5281/zenodo.13441176.